Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 \begin{remark} It is known that max-infinitely divisible distributions are positively associated in the usual sense \citep[Prop.~5.29]{res2008}.
 The above result confirms that this translates into extremal positive association.
-In most practical examples we have $\eta_{ij} > 1/2$, and it is therefore not a major limitation for statistical modeling. \end{remark}
+In many practical examples we have indeed $\eta_{ij} > 1/2$, however for $\eta_{ij} = 1/2$ (the near independence case) one has to be careful.
+Consider for instance the situation where $Z_i$ and $Z_j$ are independent.
+Then the limit in \eqref{eq:joint-survival-tail-equiv} will be zero (instead of 1) and the joint survival functions are no longer tail-equivalent. \end{remark}

-An example for an exponent measure that induces an asymptotically independent max-infinitely divisible distribution $Z$ is the bivariate Gaussian type measure $\Lambda_\rho$ in Example~\ref{ex:gauss} with correlation $\rho > 0$.
+An example for an exponent measure that induces an asymptotically independent max-infinitely divisible distribution $Z$ exhibiting positive association is the bivariate Gaussian type measure $\Lambda_\rho$ in Example~\ref{ex:gauss} with correlation $\rho > 0$.
 By construction, in this case $(Z_1,Z_2)$ is a bivariate log-Gaussian distribution, which is asymptotically independent with residual tail dependence coefficient

 In order to construct examples in higher dimensions $d>2$ with graphical structure, we can draw on the density factorization in Theorem~\ref{thm:decomposable}.

 Here we consider the most basic construction on the chain graph $\cG=(V,E)$ with nodes $V=\{1,2,3\}$ and edges $E = \{(1,2), (2,3)\}$.
 Following the example in Section~\ref{subsec:CI3constr} with no mass on the axes, we consider bivariate measures $\lambda_{12}$ and $\lambda_{23}$ that are equal to the densities of the log-Gaussian exponent measures $\Lambda_\rho$ with correlations $\rho_{12},\rho_{23} > 0$, respectively.
 We note that they share the same univariate marginal density $\lambda_1=\lambda_2=\lambda_3$.
 Setting